Dec 19, 2016

 - A new package

-is an interface to NatureServe.
+natserv(v0.1.0) is on CRAN.natservis an interface to NatureServe.
 Includes methods to get data and image metadata, search taxonomic names, and make maps.
 Check out the README to get started.
 Repository on GitHub

 Releases